Massive Robert E. Lee Statue In Richmond, Va., Will Be Removed

 Lee will be removed from Richmond's Monument Avenue, which is lined with statues of Confederate generals.
 Of all the monuments, Lee's looms the largest — and unlike the others, it is owned by the state, a six-story monument on a 100-foot island of land the state also owns.

-It's up to the city of Richmond to decide what to do with the other statues; it's in the process of determining what their fate will be.
+It's up to the city of Richmond to decide what to do with the other statues; the city is in the process of determining what their fates will be.

 "I know Richmond is going to do the right thing," Northam said — prompting Richmond Mayor Levar Stoney, standing behind Northam, to nod his head vigorously.

+"I know some will protest ...
+I know many people will be angry," the governor said.

+But he added that when Virginians look at the state's past, "We must do more than just talk about the future.
+We must take action.
+So I am directing the Department of General Services to remove the statue of Robert E. Lee as soon as possible."

-As he discussed the landmark moment in Richmond, the former capital of the Confederacy, Northam also cited Virginia's historic role in the American Revolution, including the famous call, "Give me liberty, or give me death," from Patrick Henry — who also served as a governor of Virginia.
+Northam also cited Virginia's historic role in the American Revolution, including the famous call, "Give me liberty, or give me death," from Patrick Henry — who also served as a governor of Virginia.

 "But there's a whole lot more to the story," Northam said, adding that the ideals of freedom and liberty "did not apply to everyone — not then, and not now."